mamadou-diallo/HTML-Link-Reviewer-/README.md

 To use this tool, simply input the name of the file that you're looking to open ( Must be in the same directory ).
 Results should come back color coded to match validity of an HTML link.
 Using this tool with no arguments will prompt user to use the tool with an argument.

+Use v or version to show the name and version of the tool.